binaryfever/WNM617/Syllabus.md

 -	Assignment: Final Project - Part 1

 ###Week 11: PhoneGap in Depth
+-	Put your midterm into PhoneGap
+-	Demo: Putting your Midterm Into PhoneGap
--	PhoneGap Lecture (Config, Plugins, PhoneGap Build, etc...)
+-	Using PhoneGap Plugins
--	Demo: Simple Hybrid App using the Camera
+-	Demo: Using the Camera Plugin
 -	Activity: Present Final Project Idea
--	Assignment: Create a simple PhoneGap app.
+-	Activity: Put your midterm into a PhoneGap App and apply a plugin if needed
--	Assignment: Wireframes for Final Project
+-	Assignment: Final Project Part 2 - Wireframes for Final Project

 ###Week 12: Data Storage Solutions
 -	JSON, Local Storage, Databases, Firebase, Parse
 -	Demo: A simple note application with PhoneGap and Parse
--	Activity: Present Final Project Wireframes
 -	Activity: Create a form that stores user preferences using one of the methods discussed in class
 -	Assignment: High Fidelity Mockup of Final Project